nachocano/gsuite-source/README.md

        ```
     1. Create a secret on the Kubernetes cluster for the downloaded key.
 You need
       to store this key in `key.json` in a secret named `gsuite-source-key`.
-      This is used by the `controller` to create web hooks to G Suite Push notifications.
+      This is used by the `controller` to create webhooks to G Suite Push notifications.
       ```shell
       kubectl -n gsuite-sources create secret generic gsuite-source-key \
         --from-file=key.json=gsuite-source.json --dry-run -o yaml | kubectl apply --filename -